Apple’s default browser is Safari, and its default search engine is Google. Sometimes, we want to customize our experience, and it’s possible.

-• Scroll down and tap on ‘Safari’.
+• Scroll down and tap on ‘Safari’

-• Now, tap on ‘Search Engine’.
+• Tap on ‘Search Engine’

-• You’ll see a list of options, including Google, Yahoo, Bing, DuckDuckGo, and Ecosia.
+• You’ll see a list of options, including Google, Yahoo, Bing, DuckDuckGo, and Ecosia

 Here’s how you can change your default search engine in Chrome on your iPad:

-3. Select ‘Settings’ from the drop-down menu.
+• Tap on ‘Settings’ from the drop-down menu.

-5. Pick your favorite from the list of available search engines: Google, Yahoo, Bing, or DuckDuckGo.
+• Pick your favorite from the list of available search engines: Google, Yahoo, Bing, or DuckDuckGo.

-6. Once you’ve made your choice, just exit the settings, and you’re all set!
+• Once you’ve made your choice, exit the settings, and you’re all set!

-There are many search engines out there: Google, Bing, Yahoo, DuckDuckGo, Ecosia, Qwant, Startpage, Brave Search, Baidu, etc.
+There are many search engines out there: Google, Bing, Yahoo, DuckDuckGo, Ecosia, Qwant, Startpage, Brave Search, Baidu, etc. Some of these aren’t available on Safari or Google Chrome, but you can use them on Mozilla Firefox.

 Best Search Engines for iPad